Vegetable Chow Mein Recipe

 What is chow mein?

-That is a particularly apt question.
 ‘Miàn’ (which is sometimes transliterated to ‘mein’) refers to wheat-based noodles, whereas ‘fěn’ refers to rice-based noodles.
-The phrase ‘chow’ or ‘chao’ just means fried or stir fried.
+The phrase ‘chow’ or ‘chao’ just means fried or stir-fried.
 But as the Chinese diaspora spread, so did the context of these noodles.
-Would it surprise you to find that there are over a thousand types of noodles.
-Any noodle that is made of wheat and fried could be called ‘chow mein’ or ‘fried wheat noodles’, while ‘chow fun’ means ‘fried rice noodles’.
+Would it surprise you to find that there are over a thousand types of noodles?
+Any noodle that is made of wheat and fried could be called ‘chow mein’ or ‘fried wheat noodles,’ while ‘chow fun’ means ‘fried rice noodles.’
 If you visit Southeast Asia, where there is a prevalence of people who speak Hokkien, you may hear ‘miàn’ referred to as ‘mee’ ~ think Mee Goreng and fěn referenced to as ‘hún’ or ‘sua’ as in hô-hún.

-What about the global variations?
 In India, you can find fried noodles served with and without gravy, depending on the restaurant.
-It can be served with seasonal vegetables or even paneer (Indian cottage cheese).
-When I visited Caribbean, I sampled the ‘tjauwmin’.
-There are even differences between the East and West Coast here in the U.S. In the East Coast, when I asked for Vegetable Chow Mein, I was given a crispy noodle surrounded by gravy, whereas in the West Coast, the recipe called for stir-fried veggies with soy.
-The bottom line is, just as the Chinese diaspora is global, so follows the innumerable variations of these fried wheat noodles.
+It is served with seasonal vegetables or paneer (Indian cottage cheese).
+When I visited the Caribbean, I sampled the ‘tjauwmin’.
+There are also differences between the East and West Coast here in the U.S. On the East Coast, when I ordered Vegetable Chow Mein, I was served a crispy noodle surrounded by gravy, whereas on the West Coast, the recipe called for stir-fried veggies with soy.
+The bottom line is that just as the Chinese diaspora is global, so are the innumerable variations of these fried wheat noodles.

 This brings me to my own version.
 My Vegetable Chow Mein Recipe is one that was inspired by my visits to Hong Kong, which makes this version more Cantonese in its profile.
 The reason I’m fond of this recipe is that it represents the best of Chinese cuisine.
-It uses sauces, but it highlights the essential quality of Chinese food: the freshness and unique flavor that each ingredient brings in a carefully balanced and harmonious meal.
+It uses sauces, but it highlights the essential quality of Chinese food: the freshness and unique flavor that each ingredient brings to a carefully balanced and harmonious meal.
+I have used oat flour noodles to give it a healthy twist.

 Types of soy sauce:

 2. Dark: Dark soy sauce, while being less salty, has more sodium.
-The saltiness is to a large degree subsumed by the greater amount of sugar that is added.
-This makes the dark soy thicker, sweeter, while packing a heavier soybean flavor.
+The saltiness is, to a large degree, subsumed by the greater amount of sugar that is added.
+This makes the dark soy sauce thicker and sweeter while packing a heavier soybean flavor.

 3. Dark and sweet soy:

 • Kecap Manis: You will find a variant of the dark soy which is even sweeter.
-It is not exactly soy sauce but is more a sauce that has a soy base.
-You may also find that its more common in Indonesian and Southeast Asian cooking and is called ‘kecap manis’ which more or less means ‘sweet sauce’.
-This is a form of flavored soy (think mushroom soy), but is heavily flavored by spices such as anise, pepper, clove, palm sugar, and cinnamon, resulting in a molasses like sticky and thick consistency.
+It is not exactly soy sauce but is more a sauce that has a soy base but is heavily flavored by spices such as anise, pepper, clove, palm sugar, and cinnamon, resulting in a molasses-like sticky and thick consistency.

 • Hoisin: Another version of fermented soybeans, but hoisin is usually made from garlic, sesame oil, chilis, vinegar, and some form of sugar or other sweeteners.
 Like the kecap manis, it also has a molasses-type consistency.